Life-Cycle Assessment (LCA)

 - Use your final interpretations to estimate your priorities for eco-design.
 Where should you focus your creative efforts?
 Where do you need to know more before moving ahead?

-- Scope: what you did and didn’t consider in your analyses.
+- Listed scope: what you did and didn’t consider in your analyses.

-- System inventory table with Bill of Materials (BOM) including their masses & manufacturing methods, energy use during product life, transportation, and disposal scenario (whatever was within your scope.)
+- Built system inventory table with Bill of Materials (BOM) including their masses & manufacturing methods, energy use during product life, transportation, and disposal scenario (whatever was within your scope.)

-- Sensitivity analysis of at least two or three different scenarios for materials, use, etc.
+- Performed sensitivity analysis of at least two or three different scenarios for materials, use, etc.

-- Graphs of the results from LCA software or your own hand-calculations.
-Label graphs with their impact units (for example, kg CO2 equivalents, ReCiPe Endpoint H points, Okala points, etc.)
+- Graphed results from LCA software or your own hand-calculations, and labeled graphs with their impact units (for example, kg CO2 equivalents, ReCiPe Endpoint H points, Okala points, etc.)

-- Brief (50 – 200 word) interpretation of the results: what are the biggest impacts per functional unit?
+- Wrote brief (50 – 200 word) interpretation of the results: what are the biggest impacts per functional unit?
 What are the biggest uncertainties?
 Should the functional units or scope be changed?
 What does it all mean for your design priorities?